Biden announces 2024 reelection bid: ‘Let’s finish this job’

 “This is not a time to be complacent,” Biden added.
 “That’s why I’m running for reelection.”

-The president also has multiple policy goals and unmet promises from his first campaign that he’s asking voters on giving him another chance to fulfill.
+The president also has multiple policy goals and unmet promises from his first campaign that he’s asking voters to give him another chance to fulfill.

 “Let’s finish this job.
 I know we can,” Biden said in the video, repeating a mantra he said a dozen times during his State of the Union address in February, listing everything from passing a ban on assault-style weapons and lowering the cost of prescription drugs to codifying a national right to abortion after the Supreme Court’s ruling last year overturning Roe v.
 Wade.